Quantum-Classical Machine learning by Hybrid Tensor Networks: Hybrid Tensor Networks

-Finally, the subsequent dense neural network layers classify the intermediate $c$ into 10 corresponding categories by using cross entropy cost function and the popular Adam training algorithm~\citep{kingma2014adam} which derived from the standard SGD.
-The cross entropy is defined as Eq.\ref{eq-CroEn}
+Finally, the subsequent dense neural network layers classify the intermediate $C$ into 10 corresponding categories by using the cross entropy cost function and the popular Adam training algorithm \cite{kingma2014adam} which is derived from the standard SGD.
+The cross entropy is defined as (\ref{eq-CroEn})

 where $L$ refers to the label and $P$ is the predicted output by HTN.
-As can be seen, in analogy with the classical CNNs, the tensor network layers play the similar role with the convolutional layers.
-But different from it, tensor networks are more applicable to quantum states processing.
-We use the popular MNIST and Fashion-MNIST datasets as the benchmarks.
+As can be observed, in analogy with the classical CNNs, the tensor network layers play a similar role to the convolutional layers.But different from it, tensor networks are more applicable to quantum state processing because they naturally represent the structure and properties of quantum states.
+Quantum states typically exhibit highly entangled properties, and tensor networks provide an effective method for describing and processing this entanglement.
+We benchmark it on the popular MNIST and Fashion-MNIST datasets.
 The training set consists of 60 000 ($28\times28$) gray-scale images, with 10 000 testing examples.
 For the simplicity of coding, we rescaled them to (32$\times$32) images by padding zeros pixels.
-We show the schematic in Fig.\ref{fig:HTN1}.
-It is easy to get 98\% test accuracy on MNIST and 90\% test accuracy on Fashion-MNIST benchmarks by using this simple HTN architecture without using any deep learning tricks.
+We show the schematic in Fig. \ref{fig:HTN1}.
+It is easy to get 98\% test accuracy on MNIST and 90\% test accuracy on Fashion-MNIST by using this simple HTN architecture without using any deep learning tricks.

-The overview of experimental results of numerous classical models on these tasks could be found at the official website: (http://yann.lecun.com/exdb/mnist/) and (https://github.com/zalandoresearch/fashion-mnist).
-Though our method applies to the complex HTN, we assume all tensors are real for simplicity.
-Our code of the implementation is available at \footnote{The code of the implementation is available at \href{https://github.com/dingliu0305/Hybrid-Tensor-Network}\\{https://github.com/dingliu0305/Hybrid-Tensor-Network}}, and people could find the setup of parameters in detail from it.
+The overview of experimental results for numerous classical models on these tasks can be found on the official websites: of MNIST (http://yann.lecun.com/exdb/mnist/) and Fashion-MNIST (https://github.com/zalandoresearch/fashion-mnist).
+Though our method applies to the complex number HTN, we assume all tensors are real for simplicity.
+Our code of the implementation is available at \cite{htn_code}, and people can find the setup of parameters in detail from it.